 Horses may resist because of lots of different things

-Or it may be that we are not making ourselves understood and going on to just communicate the same thing, just louder and louder – dumb horse doesn’t get it
+Or it may be that we are not making ourselves understood while just getting louder and louder through pressure (dumb horse doesn’t get it).

-This is no different to the comic tourist unable to speak in the locals language
+Surely this is no different to the comic cliche of a tourist unable to speak in the locals language.

-They progress to shouting the same unintelligible phrases and end up being offensive and ignored or worse
+The visitor progresses to shouting the same unintelligible phrases and ends up being offensive and ignored or worse.

-At the same time they have determined that the local is deficient or stupid for not being able to interpret their attempts to make themselves understood – after all it is obvious and simple what they are asking
+At the same time they have determined that the local is deficient or stupid for not being able to interpret their attempts to make themselves understood – after all, in their mind, what they are asking is obvious and simple.

 Why would I ever want my horse to see me as the source of something to escape from?